Rishabhjoshi-09/Haven_Bond/README.md

 # Haven Bond 🦔🥕

 **Haven Bond** is a 2D platformer game built with the Godot Engine.
-Play as an adventurous hedgehog traversing dynamic tile-based levels, gathering carrots, dodging enemies, and curling up into a high-speed spin roll to overcome obstacle courses and narrow paths[cite: 1].
+Play as an adventurous hedgehog traversing dynamic tile-based levels, gathering carrots, dodging enemies, and curling up into a high-speed spin roll to overcome obstacle courses and narrow paths.

 ---